API-Gateway-Lambda-and-DynamoDB

 Data Tier

-In many software environments, multiple applications and services share database tables.
+First, I'll create the data tier of our application by automating the creation of a DynamoDB table using a CloudFormation template.
+In many software environments, multiple applications and services share same database table.
 Deploying and undeploying these tables alongside other resources can disrupt dependent services.
-Although not a standard practice, I prefer creating the database table in a separate CloudFormation template rather than in the main application template that deploys resources like Lambdas, SNS, and SQS.
+Although not a standard practice, but I prefer creating the database table in a separate CloudFormation template rather than in the main application template that deploys resources like Lambdas, SNS, and SQS.

 Find the full cloudformation template file here.